 THIS IS AN EXTENDED VERSION OF A POST THAT WAS ORIGINALLY WRITTEN FOR RVSHARE, THE SHORTER VERSION CAN BE FOUND HERE.
 SOME OF THESE PRODUCT PHOTOS WERE FOUND ON THE ASSOCIATED WEBSITES WHERE THEY CAN BE PURCHASED AND ARE NOT MY OWN.
 PRICES REFLECT PRICING FOUND ONLINE DURING NOVEMBER OF 2019.
 THIS POST MAY CONTAIN AFFILIATE LINKS, BUT I AM NOT SPONSORED BY ANY OF THESE ITEMS.
 I AM RECOMMENDING EVERYTHING ON THIS LIST BECAUSE I EITHER USE IT IN DAILY LIFE OR HAVE BEEN ITCHING TO USE IT IN DAILY LIFE!
 PLEASE READ MY DISCLOSURE FOR MORE.

 Welcome to the 2019 Full-Time RVers Holiday Gift Guide!
-With 20+ Gift Ideas for Full-Time RVers that they would love to recieve this upcoming holiday gift giving season.
+With 20+ Gift Ideas for Full-Time RVers that they would love to receive this upcoming holiday gift-giving season.

 The holidays are here!
 And no matter which of them you personally celebrate, it’s pretty much a guarantee you’ll be going shopping at least once or twice over the upcoming month.

 Perhaps you have an RVer in your life, and you have no idea what you should gift them?
 Makes sense!
 Living in a super small space makes us especially picky about what we allow into our home.
 After all, there’s only so much room.